shin1ohno/resume/README.md

 I am a go-to person for tackling challenging goals in complex situations.

-With deep understanding of software enginerring and business maangement, I've directed companies' core businesses and led successes.
+With deep understanding of software enginerring and business mangement, I've directed companies' core businesses and led successes.

 # Skills